 Can an intermediate handle either of these skis?

-A strong intermediate can grow into the Stormrider 95 — it's forgiving enough to reward developing technique while still performing at expert levels.
-The Enforcer 94 is a harder sell for intermediates.
+The Stormrider 95 is really an advanced ski — an advanced-intermediate with solid technique can grow into it, but it's tuned for skiers who already drive a clean edge.
+The Enforcer 94 is a harder sell for anyone still building technique.
 It demands active, aggressive input and doesn't help you turn.
 If you're not yet comfortable driving from the front of your boot, consider a more forgiving option first.

 Which is better for Pacific Northwest conditions?